icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [Successful Lisp](http://successful-lisp.blogspot.com/) - A good book for beginners with some programming background.
 * [Lisp Quickstart](https://cs.gmu.edu/~sean/lisp/LispTutorial.html) - A good tutorial to get up and code Common Lisp quickly.
 * [Casting SPELs in LISP](http://www.lisperati.com/casting.html) - A fun way to learn LISP while reading a comic book.
   > Thanks for supporting my work on Udemy.
-Also note that I release free coupons from time to time, and that Udemy often proposes drastic promotions, but you can ask me a free coupon too.
+I can send a free link to students, just contact me.

 Intermediate
 ------------